HuMI-Group/HuMITools/README.md

 ## System requirements

 HuMITools is designed to allow users with a wide range of systems to predict Labels from their Niftis.
+Predicting from pretrained models is fast and light weight, training of models is very time consuming.
+Predicting labels on a reasonably modern laptop takes less than one minute per image.
 For users that follow the labeling scheme of our group, we provide pretrained models that can be used without further training, For the prediction of images the following is required:
 1. 16 Gb of RAM
-2. A modern 64bit Operating system (We have tried predicting images on M1 Macs, Debian Derivatives and Windows 11 machines)
+2. A modern 64bit Operating system (We have tried predicting images on M1 Macs, Debian Derivatives and Windows 10/11 machines)
 3. 2 GB of free disk space

-Training of Neural Networks is a lot more demanding on the system and should ideally be performed using a CUDA enabled Nvidia GPU, training utilizing RoCM (AMD) or Apple Silicon is currently not enabled.
+Training of Neural Networks is a lot more demanding on the system and should ideally be performed using a CUDA enabled Nvidia GPU.
 For training on a GPU we recommend a NVIDIA GPU with 24 GB of VRAM (Nvidia Quadro RTX 6000, Nvidia RTX 3090) and 16 GB of RAM.
 If you have no access to a high end GPU and your data necessitates a newly trained model, a modern PC with 24 GB of RAM can be used.
 In our work we have observed that training on a modern GPU speeds up training times by *6 in comparison to training on a CPU.
+On our Machine (Quadro RTX 6000, 256 Gb of Ram, 24 CPU Cores) using a large training datasets (300 datasets), training for 400 epochs takes around 2 days.
+Training utilizing RoCM (AMD) or Apple Silicon is currently not enabled.

 ## General settings